Laban (band): Formation and success in Denmark

 In 1981, manager and producer Cai Leitner heard "Sarà perché ti amo" by Ricchi e Poveri, and thinking that it had the potential to be a hit single, he wanted a Danish version recorded.
 Through his secretary, Leitner requested for Danish producer and singer-songwriter Ivan Pedersen to rewrite the song in Danish.
 Leitner also suggested to Pedersen to record the song as a duet with Lecia Jønsson, a singer who was affiliated with EMI.
 The song was called "Hvor ska' vi sove i nat?" ("Where Are We Going to Sleep Tonight?").

 However, since both singers were involved in other projects, it was decided that the single would be released under a different name after consultation with the record company.
 Producer Tommy Seebach suggested the name Laban, inspired by Abba, which also included two A's.
 Seebach, an "in-house" producer at EMI, then had the song recorded in November 1981 with the identities of Pedersen and Jønsson remaining anonymous.

 "Hvor ska' vi sove i nat?" was released in March 1982, and the record company used the anonymity for a PR campaign where music critics competed to guess who performed it.
 In turn, the campaign garnered significant attention, promoting sales of the single and making Pedersen and Jønsson's identities quickly known among the public.
 "Hvor ska' vi sove i nat?" became an instant hit in Denmark, resulting in the duo touring across the country to promote the single, which has sold over a million copies to date.

 Due to the song's success, a self-titled debut album, Laban, was swiftly recorded and released in October 1982, becoming a gold record on the day it released.
 The album featured a second song cover titled "Jeg ka' li' dig alligevel" (I Like You Anyway), originally released as "Angel from Paradise" by the Dutch group Hot Shot.
 The debut album was followed by Laban 2 in 1983 and Laban 3 in 1984, which were sung in Danish and reached platinum status in Denmark.
 During this time, Laban released their second hit single "Meget bedre nu" (Much Better Now), which reached #3 in autumn 1983.

 In 1985, Laban left EMI after Leitner persuaded the duo to sign a contract with Mega Records.
-Following this, Laban's sound was developed further, including the incorporation of more synthesizers into their music to appeal to the younger crowd.
-After Laban left EMI, EMI then released a greatest hits compilation that year called "Laban's bedste", which peaked at #26 in Denmark.
+After signing with Mega Records, Laban's sound was developed further, including the incorporation of more synthesizers into their music to appeal to the younger crowd.
+Following the duo's departure from the label, EMI released a greatest hits compilation called "Laban's bedste," which peaked at #26 in Denmark.
 Laban's next Danish album, Laban 4, was released in October 1985, along with a single titled "Kold som is" (Cold as Ice), which went to #4 in Denmark.
-Due to the success of "Kold som is", it was decided that Laban's music would be recorded in English for international releases.
+Due to the success of "Kold som is," it was decided that Laban's music would be recorded in English for international releases.